-Comment: An increase in taxes, and therefore an increase in the price to consumers of legal tobacco products, drives consumers to cheaper, illegal products.
-If the current situation continues, where the excise framework remains unbalanced, excise increases are roughly 8 per cent per year, and enforcement action against illicit trade remains limited.
+An increase in taxes, and therefore an increase in the price to consumers of legal tobacco products, drives consumers to cheaper, illegal products.
 It is our forecast that the illicit market will outgrow the legal market, within 5 years.
 This will have a devastating impact on the total legal tobacco value chain, including commercial and emerging farmers in deep rural areas of our country.
 Tobacco farmers have already experienced a 15 per cent decrease in the demand for tobacco leaves over the past two years as a direct result of the illegal trade.

-Response: Not accepted.
+Not accepted.
 Increases in excise rates are not responsible for the growth of illicit trade in tobacco products, but rather due to a lack of legal enforcement and the criminal nature of the activities.
-There have been problems with enforcement over the last couple of years which has led to the surge in illicit trade.
+There have been problems with enforcement over the last couple of years which most likely has led to an increase in illicit trade.
 SARS is however rebuilding capacity and strengthening enforcement to address problems of illicit economy (especially in tobacco).